Introduction to Hiking in New Zealand (South Island)

 There are a number of famous multi-day walks accessible from Glenorchy, such as the Routeburn, Greenstone and Caples Tracks, but you can also do sections of these as day-walks of various lengths.
 I highly recommend getting down this way on any trip to Queenstown.

 The attractive town of Wanaka, (on Lake Wanaka), also offers access to Mt Aspiring National Park and other areas of the Southern Alps, and hence to more spectacular walks of this ilk.
 There are also good walks on the shores of Lakes Wanaka and Hawea.
-It’s about a one hour fifteen minute drive north-east from Queenstown to Wanaka, and then a bit further to most of the walks (sometimes quite a bit).
+It’s about a one hour fifteen minute drive north-east from Queenstown to Wanaka, and then a bit further to the walks.

 Going further inland (east) into the Central Otago District, the environment becomes more arid.
 The mountains are generally domed and their slopes often covered with tussock grass, or else grazing land for sheep.
-(Note that some tracks are closed during lambing season, about 1st Oct to 10th Nov: best check those dates).
-The peaks and plateaus are frequently barren moonscapes.
+(Note that some tracks are closed during lambing season, roughly Oct to mid Nov depending on the location: best check those dates).
+The peaks and plateaus are sometimes barren moonscapes.
 I tend to prefer pointy mountains, but these areas offer a fairly remote tramping experience that you won’t get on the likes of the Routeburn.

 There are both short and long day walks starting at or near Aoraki/Mt Cook Village that are well worth it, despite the crowds.
 Navigating these walks was straightforward so you’ll only need the brief notes you can get from the NZ DOC website.
 We stayed in the larger town of Twizel, which is a 50 minute drive away.